priyasanna/priyasol.github.io/README.md

 - **Key Features**: Intelligent job matching, application tracking, interview analytics, resume optimization
 - **Results**: 60% reduction in job search time, improved application quality and targeting

-## Technologies Used

-- HTML5
-- CSS3 with Flexbox and Grid
-- JavaScript (for animations)
-- Font Awesome icons
-- GitHub Pages for hosting

 ## QA & SDET AI Prompt Library

 This repository also includes a collection of AI prompts designed for Quality Assurance Engineers and SDETs: